 Dropbox is an internet based file hosting and sharing service which allows users to store files and folders on the Internet.
-What is special about Dropbox is its ability to synchronize documents across multiple computers and devices, and it does so in a very clever way: when you add or change a document in the “Dropbox” folder on your computer, the changes will immediately be synchronized with the server on the Internet.
-Similarly, when changes are made on the server, they are immediately synchronized to your computer.
+What is special about Dropbox is its ability to synchronize documents across multiple computers and devices, and it does so in a very clever way: when you add or change a document in the “Dropbox” folder on your computer, the changes immediately synchronize with the server on the Internet.
+Similarly, when changes happen on the server, they immediately synchronize to your computer.
 This happens almost instantly, within just a couple of moments.

 Setting up Dropbox synchronization in Notebooks takes just a few moments:

 - In Notebooks’ Settings > Sync > Dropbox turn on Dropbox Sync

 - Open Dropbox Settings and log in to Dropbox; you may be temporarily transferred to the Dropbox application if you have that installed.
 This is for safety reasons and to make sure that Notebooks never gets your username and password.

 - By default, Notebooks uses the folder Notebooks at the top level of your Dropbox to store its books and documents, but you can select any other folder on Dropbox as well.